Legrand SA (OTCMKTS:LGRVF) Given Consensus Rating of “Hold” by Analysts

-Shares of Legrand SA (OTCMKTS:LGRVF) have earned a consensus recommendation of “Hold” from the seven analysts that are currently covering the firm, Marketbeat.com reports.
+Legrand SA (OTCMKTS:LGRVF) has received a consensus rating of “Hold” from the seven analysts that are currently covering the firm, Marketbeat Ratings reports.
 Five investment analysts have rated the stock with a hold recommendation and two have assigned a buy recommendation to the company.

-LGRVF has been the subject of a number of recent analyst reports.
-Deutsche Bank Aktiengesellschaft upgraded shares of Legrand from a “hold” rating to a “buy” rating in a report on Monday, July 5th.
-Berenberg Bank lowered Legrand to a “hold” rating in a research report on Wednesday, August 4th.
+Several research firms have recently weighed in on LGRVF.
+Berenberg Bank lowered shares of Legrand to a “hold” rating in a research note on Wednesday, August 4th.
+Deutsche Bank Aktiengesellschaft upgraded shares of Legrand from a “hold” rating to a “buy” rating in a research note on Monday, July 5th.

 Legrand SA is a holding company, which engages in the manufacture of electrical and digital building infrastructures.
 Its services include the provision of control and command of electric power, cable management, power distribution, and voice-data-image distribution.
 The company was founded in 1926 and is headquartered in Limoges, France.